sangeetashukla/OpenPedCan-analysis/analyses/tp53_nf1_score/README.md

 bash analyses/tp53_nf1_score/run_classifier.sh
 ```

+#### Inputs from data download

+`snv-consensus-plus-hotspots.maf.tsv.gz`: from consensus SNV calls that are present in all 3 callers (strelka2,mutect2 and lancet) plus hotspot rescued
+`gene-expression-rsem-tpm-collapsed.rds` : TPM values per gene in biospecimen_id
+`consensus_seg_with_status.tsv` : created by `analyses/focal-cn-file-preparation/02-add-ploidy-consensus.Rmd` - moved from scratch to input folder
+`cnvkit_with_status.tsv`: created by `analyses/focal-cn-file-preparation/01-add-ploidy-cnvkit.Rmd` - moved from scratch to input folder
+`sv-manta.tsv.gz` : Structural Variants called by manta

 ### Order of analysis

 `00-tp53-nf1-alterations.R` produces `TP53_NF1_snv_alteration.tsv`, which contains information about the presence or absence of coding SNVs in _TP53_ and _NF1_ for the purpose of evaluating the classifier results.